contiv-experimental/demo/net/Bgp.md

 #What are the supported configurations

 - Ensure that BGP peering between the host server and the leaf switch is eBGP
-- Currently only one uplink from the server is supported.
+- Currently only one uplink from the server is supported
 - Currently supported on bare-metals [watch this space for support on VMs soon]

  #Supported version